 Field-hunting tip

-Look in oxidized lead ore zones country — that is the host setting where georgerobinsonite typically forms.
+Look in oxidized lead ore zones country, the host setting where georgerobinsonite typically forms.
 If you start seeing cerussite, galena, leadhillite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.